 Responsible Procurement Policy

-This policy will be embedded in all the Museum's procurement activities in an open and transparent manner.
+This policy will be applied to the Museum's procurement activities in an open and transparent manner.

-The policy is aligned to the Museum's Ethics Policy and with all existing environmental, equality and diversity policies and the Museum's annual Statement on Slavery and Human Trafficking.
+The policy is aligned to the Museum's Code of Ethics Policy, all existing environmental, equality and diversity policies, and the Museum's annual Statement on Slavery and Human Trafficking.

-The Museum will seek to inspire others by sharing knowledge and awareness of responsible, best practice procurement with fellow institutions.
+The Museum will adopt a pragmatic approach to encouraging and influencing our suppliers to improve their sustainability practices and will seek to inspire others by sharing knowledge and awareness of responsible, best practice procurement with fellow institutions.

 This policy will be communicated across the Museum to all staff involved in the acquisition of goods, services and works.
 The policy will be reviewed periodically.

 For environmental sustainability, we will: